aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/wbs-associated-with-a-task/_index.md

 url: /net/wbs-associated-with-a-task/
 ---

 WBS (Work Breakdown Structure) codes, lets you assign outline numbers to tasks according to the needs of your business.
 It's a method for applying a customized outline scheme to a project.
-Aspose.Tasks supports this feature.
+Aspose.Tasks for .NET supports this feature.

 ## **Working with Work Breakdown Structure**
 The [WBS](https://apireference.aspose.com/tasks/net/aspose.tasks/tsk/fields/wbs) and [WBSLevel](https://apireference.aspose.com/tasks/net/aspose.tasks/tsk/fields/wbslevel) properties exposed by the [Tsk](https://apireference.aspose.com/tasks/net/aspose.tasks/tsk) class are used to read and write a tasks work breakdown structure.